DadMed/sorting_algorithms/README.md

-this is alx sorting algorithms readme
+this is my SORTING ALGORITHM readme